 The notable exceptions to the similarity of wage and productivity effects occur for workers with a high school or university degree.
 Their remarkable contribution to the production of the firm is not matched by the returns to their extra schooling.
-If the share of workers with a university degree in the firm increased by 10 percentage points, the firm's wage bill would increase by 11.2 percent, but its production would rise by 18.6 percent.
+If the share of workers in the firm with a university degree increased by 10 percentage points, the firm's wage bill would increase by 11.2 percent, but its production would rise by 18.6 percent.
 For workers with a high-school diploma the results are equally striking: A 10 percentage-point increase in the share of these workers in the firm's workforce is associated with a 4.3 percent increase in the wage bill but a 10.8 percent increase in production.

 For comparison purposes the final column of Table 4 presents estimates of the wage equation estimated over the 60,000 individuals employed by the firms in our sample, as reported in the QP.
 The estimated impacts of being female, and of various education levels, are quite similar to those generated by the establishment-level equations.
 That is not true for the estimates of the impact of age: The individual-based estimates are quite consistent with the large human-capital literature, while the establishment-based estimates are not.
-This could arise if, as seems likely (Haltiwanger et al, 2007), the share of employees aged 50 or above is positively correlated with the age of the firm relative to others in its industry, and older firms are inherently less productive.
+This could arise if, as seems likely (Haltiwanger et al, 1999), the share of employees aged 50 or above is positively correlated with the age of the firm relative to others in its industry, and older firms are inherently less productive than others within an industry.
 Finally, the variables ln(D) and ln(N) in this equation essentially measure firm size; as such, the estimated impacts on workers' wages mirror those found in the literature (Idson and Oi, 1999).

 As noted above, the translog tableau describes the data better than the restrictive Cobb-Douglas form, so we concentrate on it in discussing the structural parameters.
-They can be transformed into elasticities of complementarity and, as noted, with the assumption of constant returns to scale into elasticities of substitution.17 Multiplying by the shares of earnings at the two sets of times, we then obtain estimates of the the elasticities of factor price, ε{ij} , and the price elasticities of demand, η{ij} , shown in Table 5.18 The first thing to note about them is that these calculations, which combine the parameter estimates with the factor shares, yield estimated structural parameters that do have the expected signs: The own-price demand elasticities are negative, and the cross-price elasticities are positive, none of which was imposed on the estimation.
+They can be transformed into elasticities of complementarity and, as noted, with the assumption of constant returns to scale they are transformable into elasticities of substitution.
+Multiplying by the shares of earnings at the two sets of times, we then obtain the elasticities of factor price, ε{ij} , and the price elasticities of demand, η{ij} , shown in Table 5.
+The first thing to note about them is that these calculations, which combine the parameter estimates with the factor shares, yield estimated structural parameters that do have the expected signs: The own-price demand elasticities are negative, and the cross-price elasticities are positive, none of which was imposed on the estimation.
+The complete that the section of the estimation of the estimation.

 Concentrating on the cross-price demand elasticities, since they are more familiar than the factor-price elasticities, we see that the estimates for the entire sample and for the larger sub-sample of manufacturing, etc., suggest reasonable responses to changes in the relative price of operating at different times of the day/week.
 The estimates for services, etc., are astronomically high, a result of the near-zero estimated elasticities of factor-price that were generated from the translog parameters that we estimated for that sub-sample.
-In the end, one might interpret our results as showing in a formal model that there does appear to be substitution between using labor during daytime weekday and irregular work times; but possibly because of the apparent short-run increasing returns to scale, possibly because the concept of cooperation may not make sense in this context, or possibly just because of noise in the data, the sizes of some of the estimated effects do not seem believable.
+In the end, one might interpret our results as showing in a formal model that there does appear to be substitution between using labor during daytime weekday and irregular work times; but possibly because of the apparent short-run increasing returns to scale, possibly because the